 “It’s a good idea to get a full physical exam,” says Dr. Osborne.
 “If your dog is having problems with eliminating in the house, you will want to have stool and urine samples taken to rule out parasites or infection.”
 Blood testing is also important.

 Your veterinarian will take into consideration any medical conditions or dog medications your dog may be on that could be contributing to the issue.
-If your dog does have a medical or mobility issue, you can try using dog diapers (like OUT!
-Disposable dog diapers), reusable dog diapers (such as Pet Magasin reusable dog diapers) or belly bands (like Pet Parents belly band dog wrap).
+If your dog does have a medical or mobility issue, you can try using dog diapers, reusable dog diapers or belly bands.
 Be sure to discuss usage with your veterinarian as some dog harnesses can lead to sores and infections of the skin if used inappropriately.

 If your veterinarian gives your new dog a clean bill of health, it’s time to learn how to potty train a dog.